pearcej/complex/_sources/ComplexityScience/ChangingCriteriaInScience.rst

 .. _Chapter 10.2: http://localhost:8000/Agent-based%20models/Schelling%E2%80%99s%20Model.html

 .. mchoice:: unique_id
-   :answer_a: Law-based, expressed in the form of equations, and solved by mathematical derivation.
+   :answer_c: Law-based, expressed in the form of equations, and solved by mathematical derivation.
    :answer_b: Law-based, expressed as computations, and derived from mathematical derivations.
-   :answer_c: Rule-based, expressed as computations, and derived from mathematical derivations.
+   :answer_a: Rule-based, expressed as computations, and derived from mathematical derivations.
    :answer_d: Rule-based, expressed in the form of equations, and expressed as computations.
-   :correct: a
+   :correct: c
-   :feedback_a: Correct!
+   :feedback_c: Correct!
    :feedback_b: Not quite.
 Classical models are not expressed as computations.
-   :feedback_c: No, they usually define the correct procedure or behavior for classical models.
+   :feedback_a: No, they usually define the correct procedure or behavior for classical models.
-   :feedback_d: No, classical models are not expressed in the form of equations
+   :feedback_d: No, classical models are not Rule-based

    Classical models tend to be what?